prakritinagar01-hub/ShopEase/README.md

 ## 📌 Features

-- 🛍️ Product listing and product cards.
+- 🛍️ Product listing and product cards
 - 🔎 Search products by name
 - 🏷️ Filter products by category
 - ↕️ Sort products by price/name